gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - each time an image is captured, the progress bar updates with a new dot filled in

 #### Design Stories
+- Progress Bar
+   - background (lines)
+      - 'timer-progress-bg.png'
+      - horizontally and vertically centered within tab bar area
+   - dots
+      - 'timer-progress-dot.png' with ON and OFF states
+      - all dots vertically centered within tab bar area
+      - positioning:
+         - 1st dot is 47px from left edge of screen
+         - 2nd dot is 54px from left edge of screen
+         - 3rd dot is 61px from left edge of screen
+         - 4th dot is 132px from left edge of screen
+         - 5th dot is 139px from left edge of screen
+         - 6th dot is 146px from left edge of screen
+         - 7th dot is 217px from left edge of screen
+         - 8th dot is 224px from left edge of screen
+- Timer
+   - outer circle, static
+      - outer diameter is 74px
+      - inner diameter is 70px
+      - rgb(255,255,255)
+   - inner circle, fills in clockwise starting from '12 oclock' position
+      - outer diameter is 66px
+      - inner diameter is 54px
+      - rgb(119,226,179)
+- Snap Overlay
+   - 'snap-overlay.png'
+   - flashes as overlay onscreen when photo is taken

 ## 13. Universal Elements and Behavior